seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 I was once, sir, in great hope she had fix'd her liking on this gentleman, my friend.

 **Wooer**
 I did think so too, and would account I had a great penn'worth on't to give half my state that both she and I at this present stood unfeignedly on the same terms.

 **Doctor**
 That intemp'rate surfeit of her eye hath distemper'd the other senses.
 They may return and settle again to execute their preordain'd faculties, but they are now in a most extravagant vagary.
 This you must do: confine her to a place where the light may rather seem to steal in than be permitted.
 Take upon you, young sir her friend, the name of Palamon, say you come to eat with her, and to commune of love.
 This will catch her attention, for this her mind beats upon; other objects that are inserted 'tween her mind and eye become the pranks and friskins of her madness.
 Sing to her such green songs of love as she says Palamon hath sung in prison.
 Come to her, stuck in as sweet flowers as the season is mistress of, and thereto make an addition of some other compounded odors which are grateful to the sense.
 All this shall become Palamon, for Palamon can sing, and Palamon is sweet, and ev'ry good thing.
 Desire to eat with her, carve her, drink to her, and still among intermingle your petition of grace and acceptance into her favor.
 Learn what maids have been her companions and play-feres, and let them repair to her with Palamon in their mouths, and appear with tokens, as if they suggested for him.
 It is a falsehood she is in, which is with falsehoods to be combated.
 This may bring her to eat, to sleep, and reduce what's now out of square in her into their former law and regiment.
 I have seen it approv'd, how many times I know not, but to make the number more I have great hope in this.
 I will, between the passages of this project, come in with my appliance.
 Let us put it in execution; and hasten the success, which doubt not will bring forth comfort.

-Exeunt.

-### SCENE I
+*Exeunt.*

+## ACT V

-Before the Temples of Mars, Venus, and Diana.
+### SCENE I. Before the Temples of Mars, Venus, and Diana.

-Three altars erected--to Mars, Venus, and Diana.
+*Three altars erected - to Mars, Venus, and Diana.
 Flourish.
-Enter Theseus, Pirithous, Hippolyta, Attendants.
+Enter Theseus, Pirithous,
+Hippolyta, Attendants.*

 **Theseus**
 Now let 'em enter, and before the gods